dougflip/haskell-tictactoe/README.md

 - `stack build --fast --file-watch --haddock-deps` - builds code and documentation and watches for file changes
 - `stack test --fast --file-watch` - runs the tests and watches for file changes

+## Running the Tests

+- `stack test`

 ## Using GHCID

-1. `stack build ghcid` - builds the correct version of ghcid for current ghc
+`stack build ghcid` - builds the correct version of ghcid for current ghc

-2. `ghcid --command 'stack ghci --test --main-is haskell-tictactoe:haskell-tictactoe-test' --test ':main' --warnings` - compiles code and runs the tests
+- `ghcid --command 'stack ghci --test --main-is haskell-tictactoe:haskell-tictactoe-test' --test ':main' --warnings` - compiles the library code and if successful runs the tests
+- `stack exec -- ghcid -c "stack ghci haskell-tictactoe"` - compiles the project